CasperGN/ActiveDirectoryEnumeration/README.md

 - [X] Kerberoasting
 - [X] Dump AD as BloodHound JSON files

-## Be advised

-- I haven't fully tested if SMB connection with `-smb` flag runs encrypted.
-Use at own risk
-- The output harvested from AD is not yet mapped correctly to th BloodHound format.
-See code with `TODO's`

 ## Features list and status

 - [X] Found external module to handle Bloodhound json files